-mpmd-delay-inferred-fragments

 Mark each fragment with the amount of memory that needs to be reserved for compilation.

-Assigns an xla_tpu_user_reserved_hbm_bytes attribute to each fragment which will tell XLA how many bytes to keep around while compiling each fragment.
+Assigns an reserved_hbm_bytes attribute to each fragment which will tell XLA how many bytes to keep around while compiling each fragment.
 By keeping track of live tensors on a mesh, XLA will know of actual minimum memory usage at the time of execution, and we can prevent it from applying optimizations in the executable that would increase memory usage beyond the device capacity.
 NOTE: this pass assumes that fragments are executed in program order.

 -mpmd-mark-input-output-with-layouts